osmlab/osm-qa-tiles/util/README.md

 ![Compare Map](compare-style.png)

 Features only in osmium-export are in green, features only from minjur are red.
+The green boxes are created by the 1px stroke at the tile boundaries on administrative features (relations) Polygons that cover all of the tiles.

+TODO:
+Are these administrative features in ALL tiles?
+Does `--no-duplication` in tippecanoe take care of that?

+Generally, this comparison looks really good.
+The _extra_ red lines are various `ways` that are part of relations. `osmium-export` does not produce these as individual line strings but instead as the more realistic polygon feature that represents the original relation.

 ### [View this map](https://api.mapbox.com/styles/v1/jenningsanderson/cjfuef4kt0evh2rqhdyny5rau.html?fresh=true&title=true&access_token=pk.eyJ1IjoiamVubmluZ3NhbmRlcnNvbiIsImEiOiIzMHZndnpvIn0.PS-j7fRK3HGU7IE8rbLT9A#8.1/40.891/-73.833)